drduh/YubiKey-Guide/README.md

 **Note** Agent forwarding may be chained through multiple hosts - just follow the same [protocol](#remote-host-configuration) to configure each host.

-# Remote Machines (Agent Forwarding)
+# Remote Machines (GPG Agent Forwarding)

 This section is different from ssh-agent forwarding in [SSH](#ssh) as gpg-agent forwarding has a broader usage, not only limited to ssh.

 To use YubiKey to sign a git commit on a remote host, or signing email/decrypt files on a remote host, configure and use GPG Agent Forwarding.
-To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines](#SSH Agent Forwarding) for more info.
+To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#remote-machines-ssh-agent-forwarding) for more info.

 To do this, you need access to the remote machine and the YubiKey has to be set up on the host machine.